okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 ### What is Docker?

 Opensournce tool that builds container images with all the dependencies already installed on it.
+They startup and shutdown quickly and benef

+## Lesson 3: Kubernetes